 AILA's Featured Issues pages provide a one-stop shop on current immigration-related issues that AILA is actively tracking.
 This includes government actions and resources, AILA's policy recommendations, and materials and talking points to engage with Congress and the press.Start Your Research

 AILA Doc.
-No. 14100656 | Dated May 24, 2016
+No. 14100656 | Dated May 19, 2020

 "There is simply no humane way to detain families.
 Asylum seeking families should be given due process, not expedited removal.
-And the end of the road must be the end of family detention entirely." - Victor Nieblas Pradis, AILA President
+And the end of the road must be the end of family detention entirely."

-In December 2014, the federal government opened the largest immigrant family detention center, the South Texas Family Residential Center (STFRC) in Dilley, Texas, approximately 80 minutes southwest of San Antonio.
-Despite the recent Flores order from August 21, 2015, the federal government has continued its inhumane detention of children and their mothers.
-Currently there are 600 mothers and their children detained in Dilley with the population steadily rising.
+Currently, there are approximately 1,000 mothers and their children detained in Dilley.
+The detention center has the capacity to hold 2,400 women and children, and the population is constantly fluctuating.
 And, nearly all are seeking asylum.
-With virtually no one on the ground to provide assistance and representation to these families, the partners of CARA are leading the pro bono effort in Dilley.
-The CARA team in Dilley operates a non-traditional pro bono model of legal services that directly represents the mothers and children detained at the South Texas Family Residential Center located in Dilley, TX.
+With virtually no one on the ground to provide assistance and representation to these families, the partners of Proyecto Dilley are leading the effort in Dilley.
+Proyecto Dilley operates a non-traditional pro bono model of legal services that directly represents the mothers and children detained at the South Texas Family Residential Center.
 We organize volunteer teams for each week.
 We ask volunteers to commit to a Sunday to Friday work schedule and to arrive Sunday evening for a mandatory on the ground orientation meeting.
 After an exhilarating and exhausting week, the team leaves the following Saturday, and a new team arrives to take over the caseload and carry the work forward.

 Cite as AILA Doc.
 No. 14100656.